An arrest warrant in Colorado gives police the authority to arrest a person and hold the person in custody. To obtain a warrant, police must

 2. How do police get one?

-The police department or sheriff’s office needs to show a neutral and detached magistrate that there is probable cause for taking the suspect into custody.
-For issuance of an arrest warrant, the affidavit has to be:
+To obtain an arrest warrant, the police department or sheriff’s office needs to show a neutral and detached magistrate that there is probable cause for taking you into custody.
+The police’s affidavit has to be:

 - In writing, and

-- Sworn to, under oath, by the requesting police officers (affiants).
+- Sworn to, under oath, by the requesting police officers (affiants).2

 - Judges,

-- Supervised court clerks who are able to make probable cause judgments.5
+- Supervised court clerks who are able to make probable cause judgments.6

 - Testimony given by a witness to a crime,